Be-somebode/Smart-Speaker/README.md

 # Smart-Speaker
-A speaker have many function like play music, switch to the next song and so on.
+A speaker can be controlled by voice and complete many task like play music, switch to the next song and so on.